tifa2UP/iOS-akli/README.md

 ## Features:
 *  Optimized for *all* iphone models with iOS 9.x in **vertical** as well as **horizontal** orientation
-*  Implemented  *Swipe-To-Delete" action for users to delete a restaurant entry
+*  Implemented  *"Swipe-To-Delete"* action for users to delete a restaurant entry
 *  Users could share a restaurant through *Facebook*, *Twitter* or *e-mail*
 *  Implemented *Self-sizing Cells* to adapt for different *Accessibility sizes* and support **Dynamic Cells**
+*  Incorportated parts of the UI with *background blur* and *icon animations*
 *  //TODO: Complete the list

 ## Screenshots: